Taabannn/my-library/README.md

 --------------------------------------------------------------------------------------------------------------------------

 >      bookStat
-<b>5-</b> By this command, a summary of the status of books with below format will be displayed.
+<b>5-</b> By this command, a summary of the status of the books in below format will be displayed.

 >      [name1] [id1] [count1]
 >      [name2] [id2] [count2]